hydro-sdk/counter-app/README.md

 `-m` is the output file name, minus the extension
 `-d` is the output directory name
 `-p` is the build profile.
 Either `debug` or `release`
-`-w` (Optional) watch a directory and rebuild the gievnt target with the given options when changes are detected
+`-w` (Optional) watch a directory and rebuild the given target with the given options when changes are detected

 Development time hot-reload is only possible when running bytecode over the network with `RunFromNetwork`.
 This can be accomplished with the `-w` switch.